LIVVkit/LIVVkit/docs/vv-intro.rst

 -----------------------------

-Confidence is (or at least should be) needed for *users* and *developers* to trust their modeling and simulation (M&S) results, and to transmit them to the wider scientific community, policy and/or decision makers, and other stakeholders.
+Confidence is (or at least should be) needed for *users* and *developers* to trust their modeling and simulation (M&S) results, and to transmit them to the wider scientific community, policy/decision makers, and other stakeholders.

 However, for those results to be *used* people outside the core user and development community, the model must have an adequate level of credibility -- it much be trusted outside of the core